top of page

 It is in our human nature to “be in the know” of everything around us.
 This helps us look special and smart.
 When we feel we are missing out on trends and benefits, we suffer through the FOMO, i.e. ‘Fear of Missing Out’.
 As marketers, this presents an opportunity to leverage the fear of the audience to get them to purchase.
 This is not even new advice.
-For years, marketers and sales reps have been using limited time offer, flash sales, and discounts to make a sale.
+For years, marketers and sales reps have been using limited-time offers, flash sales, and discounts to make a sale.
 In this blog, I will give you some unexpected insights into this technique to help you better understand your customer’s psychology.

 The Power of FOMO:

-Though the word FOMO was added to the Oxford dictionary in 2013, the concept is existent for a long time.
-In the early ages, not being updated about new food and water sources could mean the difference between life and death of a person.
-Over years, this fear has been hard-wired in our brains.
-Now, in the digital age, we fear missing out on trends, ideas, goodies, etc.
+Though the word FOMO was added to the Oxford Dictionary in 2013, the concept has existed for a long time.
+In the early ages, not being updated about new food and water sources could mean the difference between the life and death of a person.
+Over the years, this fear has been hard-wired in our brains.
+Now, in the digital age, we fear missing out on trends, ideas, goodies, etc. In fact, a major factor backing the popularity of social media is our fear of missing out on the latest updates.
+According to

-In fact, a major factor backing the popularity of social media is our fear of missing out on the latest updates.
-According to research by MyLife, 56 percent social media users are afraid of missing information like an event, news, or an important status update if they don’t remain active on social networks.
+research by MyLife, 56 percent of social media users are afraid of missing information like an event, news, or an important status update if they don’t remain active on social networks.

 5 Ways to Leverage FOMO in Marketing Campaigns:

-Ask yourself, how many times have you been hooked due to a limited time offer.
+Ask yourself, how many times have you been hooked due to a limited-time offer.
 This phenomenon is effective because it works.
 Here are some techniques that you, as marketers, can use to create a FOMO effect:

 1. Flash Sales: